Siberian Uvaly: Geography

 The hilly area falls within the Khanty-Mansi and Yamalo-Nenets Autonomous Okrugs of Tyumen Oblast.
 It extends roughly from west to east between the Ob and the basin of the Yeloguy river, a tributary of the Yenisei.
 The Central Ob Lowland (Средне-Обская низменность) stretches to the south and the Nadym and Taz lowlands to the north.
 The Uvaly form a drainage divide between the right tributaries of the Ob and the upper course of the Kazym, Nadym, Pur and Taz river basins.

 The word "Uval" (Увал) refers to an elongated hill with a flat, slightly convex or wavy top and gentle slopes.
 The hills are low and have a smooth profile and include waterlogged basins in between, such as the central part, which is the lowest, having an almost flat relief.
 The highest point of the Siberian Uvaly is an unnamed 285 m high summit located in the Krasnoselkupsky District of the Yamalo-Nenets Autonomous Okrug.

-Hydrograpy
+Hydrography

 Numerous rivers have their source in the area, such as the Vatinsky Yogan, Tromyogan, Poluy, Amnya, Pim, Kolikyogan and Lyamin of the Ob basin, the Yerkalnadeypur and Ayvasedapur of the Pur basin, as well as the Tolka of the Taz basin.
 Some of the flat areas of the Siberian Uvaly have numerous, mostly small, thermokarst lakes, but there are also some large ones, such as Numto.